shuntan/libzookeeper_master/README.md

 See [examples/example.cpp](https://github.com/shuntan/libzookeeper_master/examples/example.cpp) for an example master slave switch.

-Link your program with `-llibzookeeper -lz -lpthread -lrt`.
+Link your program with `-llibzookeeper -llibzookeeper-mt.a -lz -lpthread -lrt`.

 ## Documentation